 Maj.
-Gen. Brian Borgen is the 10th Air Force Commander, Naval Air Station Fort Worth Joint Reserve Base, Texas.
-His command includes all fighter, bomber, special operations, rescue, airborne warning and control, fighter and bomber flying-training missions, combat air operations battle staff, remotely-piloted aircraft, space and cyber units in the Air Force Reserve Command.
-When mobilized or used in a full-time capacity, these units provide capability to Air Combat Command, Air Force Special Operations Command, Pacific Air Forces, Air Force Space Command, Air Force Global Strike Command, Air Education and Training Command and the Air Force Intelligence, Surveillance and Reconnaissance Agency.
+Gen. Brian Borgen is the Tenth Air Force Commander, Naval Air Station Fort Worth Joint Reserve Base, Texas.
+His command operates across multiple domains that include all fighter, bomber, special operations, rescue, airborne warning and control, fighter and bomber flying-training missions, combat air operations battle staff, remotely-piloted aircraft, space and cyber units in the Air Force Reserve Command.
+When mobilized or used in a full-time capacity, these units provide capability across a broad spectrum specifically to Air Combat Command, Air Force Special Operations Command, Pacific Air Forces, Air Force Space Command, Air Force Global Strike Command, Air Education and Training Command and the Air Force Intelligence, Surveillance and Reconnaissance Agency.

-Before assuming his current position, Brig.
+Before assuming his current position, Maj.
 Gen. Borgen was the Mobilization Assistant to the Director of Operations, Headquarters ACC, Joint Base Langley-Eustis, Virginia.

 1988 Bachelor of Science, Business Management, Kansas State University, Manhattan